yjchojason/ads-fall2023-project2-group6/doc/Time Analysis/README.md

 ## Conclusion:

 This tool aims to provide a comprehensive overview of major disasters, enabling users to derive meaningful insights and trends from the data.

+## Most Frequent Incident Type Version

+## Features:

+### Interactive Map:
+- Visualize the most common disaster for every state using the intuitive map provided.

+### Yearly Selection:
+- Manually select the year you wish to analyze using the slide bar.

+### Detailed Yearly Data:
+- For each selected year, a detailed chart is available underneath the map.
+- This chart furnishes details regarding:
+  1. State
+  2. Declaration Date
+  3. Incident Type

+### State Search:
+- If you're keen on observing the data for a specific state, use the manual search option.

+### Declaration Date Filtering:
+- Have a specific time frame in mind?
+Set and filter your data according to your desired declaration period.